 6. In the small empty square next to “python-motmot-fview”, click once and select “Mark for installation”.
 Click on the “Apply” button.

-sudo adduser $USER disk
+sudo adduser $USER video

 Once you did this, you will need to log out and log in again for the new group membership to take effect.